jrivets/log4g/README.md

 The `Logger` interface is only one "front end" element of the logging message processing, all logging messages in log4g are submitted through instances of the interface.

-Any logging message, submitted to log4g via `Logger`, is checked against _Log Level Settings_ and if the message should NOT be filtered because of its level, it is transformed to `LogEvent` object which is passed to _Logger Context_ for further processing.
+Any logging message, submitted to log4g via `Logger`, is checked against _Log Level Settings_ and if the message should NOT be filtered because of its level, it is transformed to `Event` object which is passed to _Logger Context_ for further processing.

 ### Logger Context
 _Logger Context_ is an internal component which allows to aggregate logging messages from different _loggers_ and distribute them between _Appenders_ associated with the _Logger Context_.